MurkySea/mazi-fieryfox/README.md

 ## OpenAI Features

 Some options such as AI quest and story generation use the OpenAI API.
-To enable these features, provide your own API key:

-1. Open the game in your browser and click the **API Key** button in the top bar.
-2. Enter your OpenAI API key when prompted.
-The key is saved to local storage under `openaiKey`.
+Provide your key either in `.env` as `OPENAI_API_KEY` or enter it through the **API Key** button in the game.
+When entered through the UI it is saved to local storage under `openaiKey`.

-You can clear the key at any time by removing `openaiKey` from your browser's local storage.
 ## AI Character Generator

 With an API key set, you can create entirely new companions complete with backstory, personality, a short story hook and a custom quest.
 Click **Generate AI Character** on the gacha tab to summon one.
 An image is produced using the DALL·E API and the generated quest is added to your task list automatically.